 Model: Z-Lite (Regular)

 The lightest and most compact closed-cell pad available from Therm-a-Rest.
-Dual foam design is softer on top for more comfort and denser on the bottom, providing better durability.
+Featuring all-new foams–softer on topfor more comfort and denser on the bottom, providing better durability.
 I’ts the best choice if you’re seeking sleep-anywhere, on-anything durability and comfort.
-R-Value: 2.2 New brown “coyote” color for 2011.